Subspace Selected Variational Quantum Configuration Interaction with a Partial Walsh Series

-As an example, we consider the total uniform superposition over all $2^r$ states, meaning $U_S = H^{\otimes r}$.
-For coefficients $c_k$, we define a unitary matrix,

-We emphasize that ${2\Sigma = \Sigma_+ + \Sigma_-}$, which is a diagonal matrix with $c_k$ on the diagonal~\cite{Schlimgen:2022aa}.
+where $\Vert c_k \Vert$ is the norm of $c_k$,~\cite{Schlimgen:2022aa} $\Sigma_{\pm k}$ is a unit magnitude complex scalar for all $k$, and thus $\Sigma_\pm$ are unitary diagonal matrices.
+We emphasize that ${2\Sigma = \Sigma_+ + \Sigma_-}$, which is a diagonal matrix with $c_k$ on the diagonal.
 After applying $U_S$, we apply the Hadamard gate to the ancilla, followed by $U$, which acts over all $r+1$ qubits.
 Finally, we apply a Hadamard to the ancilla again.
 When the ancilla is measured in state $|0\rangle$ we prepare,

 and when the ancilla is in state $|1\rangle$, the negative combination of $\Sigma_{\pm}$ is prepared.
 Each of the wavefunctions conditioned on the ancilla outcome have unit norm, implying each outcome will occur exactly half of the time.